 Movie-buffs love a good twist.
-But sometime they take it a bit too far.
+But sometimes they take it a bit too far.
 Sometimes the twist was visible from miles away.

 The Prestige Had Already Foreshadowed The Twin Brother Twist